Desert Treasure

 2022

-Unique direct positive pinhole photographs
+Unique miniature pinhole photographs (4cm x 5cm)

 The series considers the extraction of photographic silver and its connections with colonialism and changing ecologies.
 It thinks about the displacement of people and plant matter that make space for photographic industries and colonial ideas of progress.